Procrastinate And Prevaricate Are Alike But Not The Same

 Prevarication is the action of intentionally avoiding the truth or being evasive in order to mislead or deceive someone.

-There is often an element of dishonesty or falsehood, but it can also involve withholding information or making vague statements to avoid giving a direct answer.
+However, it can also involve withholding information or making vague statements to avoid giving a direct answer.

 We often associate the word with a politician who beats around the bush and refuses to answer a direct question about their stance on a controversial issue.